 nano − Nano’s ANOther editor, an enhanced free Pico clone

 nano is a small, free and friendly editor which aims to replace Pico, the default editor included in the non-free Pine package.
-Rather than just copying Pico’s look and feel, nano also implements some missing (or disabled by default) features in Pico, such as "search and replace" and "go to line number".
+On top of copying Pico’s look and feel, nano also implements some missing (or disabled by default) features in Pico, such as "search and replace" and "go to line and column number".

-Places cursor at line number LINE and column number COLUMN (at least one of which must be specified) on startup, instead of the default of line 1, column 1.
+Places the cursor on line number line and at column number column (at least one of which must be specified) on startup, instead of the default line 1, column 1.

 Make the Home key smarter.
 When Home is pressed anywhere but at the very beginning of non-whitespace characters on a line, the cursor will jump to that beginning (either forwards or backwards).
 If the cursor is already at that position, it will jump to the true beginning of the line.

-When saving a file, back up the previous version of it to the current filename suffixed with a ~.
+When saving a file, back up the previous version of it to the current filename suffixed with a tilde (~).

 Use bold text instead of reverse video text.